Two-dimensional quantum antiferromagnets: Conclusions

-These states obey the 2D extension of LSM theorem: if $2S$ is odd in the unit cell and if excitations are gapped there is a ground-state degeneracy in the thermodynamic limit (with periodic boundary conditions).
-However the origin of the degeneracy differs in the two types of quantum phases.
-In the VBC phases the degeneracy is associated to spontaneously broken translation symmetry whereas in the RVB SL the degeneracy has a topological origin.
-In the VBS (or explicit VBC) the ground-state is unique but $2S$ is even in the unit cell.
-As in one dimension the LSM theorem seems to play an important role and a formal proof of its validity in 2D is perhaps very close, if not achieved.\cite{hastings03} A RVB SL may have been observed numerically in a spin-$\frac{1}{2}$ model on the hexagonal lattice.\cite{fsl01} From the point of view of large-$N$ and QDM approaches a topological degeneracy is expected in such a SL.
-Interestingly that degeneracy is not imposed by the 2D extension of LSM's theorem and has not been detected.\cite{fsl01}
+These states obey the 2D extension of LSM theorem:\cite{o00,Hastings04,ns07} if $2S$ (per unit cell) is odd and if excitations are gapped there must be ground state degeneracy in the thermodynamic limit (with periodic boundary conditions).
+However the origin of the degeneracy differs in the two types of states.
+In a VBC the degeneracy is associated to spontaneously broken translation symmetry whereas in the RVB SL the degeneracy has a topological origin.\footnote{On the kagome lattice (three spins in the unit cell) a precursor of this topological degeneracy might have been seen in the $N=48$-sites spectrum.\cite{LauchliKITP2012}} In the VBS (or explicit VBC) the ground state is unique but $2S$ is even (in one unit cell).
+The situation of the hexagonal lattice with respect to this theorem and possible topological degeneracies is interesting: since the lattice has 2 sites per unit cell, the LSM theorem does dot apply.
+Still, on this lattice, there is no obvious way to construct a gapped and $SU(2)$-symmetric spin-$\frac{1}{2}$ wave function without any conventional nor topological order (see however Ref.~\cite{kptv12}).
+Although not covered in this chapter, we mention that some recent quantum Monte Carlo simulations indicating an insulating SL in the (unfrustrated!)
+Hubbard model at half-filling on the hexagonal lattice\cite{mlwam10} (see also Ref.~\cite{soy12}) have triggered a large number of studies concerning frustrated spin models on this lattice.\cite{wang10,ashcml11,clr11,yacls12}

 These paradigms are relatively well understood, at least on the qualitative level.
 They also appear naturally in the broader context of the classification of Mott insulators.\cite{sachdev03} However several kinds of 2D frustrated magnets do not fall in these simple classes and many open questions remain.